flowy-git/AoC24/README.md

 ---

 ### Status:
-Current Status of completions can be seen here, it is planned to eventually complete all Days and Parts
+Current Status of completions can be seen here, still planning to eventually complete all Parts

 | Day | Part1  | Part2 | Day   | Part1 | Part2 |